Sarah Jeong

 Sarah Jeong (/dʒɒŋ/; born 1988) is an American journalist specializing in information technology law and other technology-related topics.
 A member of the editorial board of The New York Times from 2018 to 2019, she was formerly a senior writer for The Verge and a contributing editor for Vice Media's Motherboard website.
 She is the author of The Internet of Garbage, a non-fiction book about online harassment.
+In 2022, she rejoined The Verge as deputy features editor.

 Early life and education

 Jeong was born in South Korea in 1988.
-When she was three years old, her parents immigrated to New York as students and brought Sarah with them.
+When she was three years old, her parents immigrated to the United States as students and brought Sarah with them.
 Raised as a Southern Baptist, Jeong attended a religious high school near Los Angeles.
 She later told Willamette Week that the Internet helped her to counter religious dogmas of her upbringing such as creation science, saying, "it's how I unbrainwashed myself".

 Jeong studied philosophy at the University of California, Berkeley, and received a law degree from Harvard Law School, where she was editor of the Harvard Journal of Law & Gender.
 She received a green card while attending college and became a naturalized U.S. citizen in 2017.